PrarabdhGarg/thinq_lib/README.md

 - #### Version 0.2.0
     * [ ] Add an option to include meta-data and extra information with service requests
     * [ ] Allow a single Service Provider to provide multiple services if they like
+    * [ ] Add basic unit tests
 - #### Other Plans
     * [ ] Expand the framework to take advantage of all the features of the IPFS framework
     * [ ] Support multiple layers and levels of encryption so that the developer can choose the appropriate one based on the requirements of the specific application being developed.
     * [ ] The method for storing user ratings is currently pretty insecure, and a better way using blockchain should be implemented
+    * [ ] Add doc strings to the code so that new contributers find it easier to understand the code

 ## Examples
 To find examples on how to build applications using this framework, please refer to [this repository](https://github.com/gnowledge/ThinQ-Examples).